klmallory/Dapper.Accelr8/README.md

 UseDirtyProperties = true;
 ```

-These are the properties for your domain prjoect.
+These are the properties for your domain project.
 The BaseDomainEntity variable allows you to use your own base entity class as long as it can fulfill the same Dapper.Accelr8.Domain IEntity.
 ```